It's great to have you, Rush Limbaugh, having more fun than a human being should be allowed to have.

 But now Megan Kelly has become the queen of Fox News.

-And the things that she's done all her shows have been, you know, not as nice as we used to think she was.
+And the things that she's done on all her shows have been, you know, not as nice as we used to think she was.

-And she's become very if I was her, I would have said, let me stand aside.
+And she's become very, if I was her, I would have said, let me stand aside.

-And you tell me what you think.
+And tell me what you think.

-I'm not trying to to change your mind.
+I'm not trying to change your mind.

 I'm not telling you you're wrong or any of that.

-I just I I can't I I just want to get your thoughts on another way of maybe looking at this.
+I just want to get your thoughts on another way of maybe looking at this.

-Megan Kelly is would you agree that she's a beautiful woman?
+Would you agree that she's a beautiful woman?

 Oh, yeah.

-Okay, which would you also agree that that may not be uh an asset when it comes to perceptions of talent and professionalism and competence that uh people might be sidetracked by that, and so she might feel the need to do things uh that would cement and convey that she's not just a pretty face,
+Okay, would you also agree that that may not be an asset when it comes to perceptions of talent and professionalism and competence that people might be sidetracked by that?

-that she's far more substantive and deeper than just her appearance.
+And so she might feel the need to do things that would cement and convey that she's not just a pretty face, that she's far more substantive and deeper than just her appearance.

-And in that sense, you remember her first show when she got this nine o'clock show.
+And in that sense, remember her first show, when she got this 9 o'clock show, her first guest was Ted Cruz.

-And Ted Cruz opened by congratulating her, and she wanted none of it.
+by congratulating her, and she wanted none of it.

 She asked him her first question, what's it like to be the most hated man in America?

-And he was just trying to be nice, and people mentioned that to me why and I said I I think she's just trying to establish it.
+And I said, I think she's just trying to establish it.

 She's serious here.

-I'm gonna be there.
+I'm going to be there.

 All right.